Tsang Tsou-choi

-Tsang Tsou-choi (曾灶財), commonly referred to as the "King of Kowloon" (九龍皇帝) (12 November 1921 – 15 July 2007) was a Hong Kong citizen known for his calligraphy graffiti.
+Tsang Tsou-choi (曾灶財), commonly referred to as the "Emperor of Kowloon" (九龍皇帝) (12 November 1921 – 15 July 2007) was a Hong Kong citizen known for his distinctive calligraphy graffiti.

 Early years

 Tsang was born in Liantang Village (蓮塘村), Koyiu (Gaoyao), Shiuhing (Zhaoqing), Kwangtung (Guangdong), Republic of China.
 He travelled to Hong Kong at the age of 16 as a worker, poor and barely literate.
 He began to mark the streets of Hong Kong with his distinctive graffiti at the age of 35.
 He claimed that he had studied his ancestral tree and discovered that most of the land of Kowloon belonged to his ancestors.
 He said that Kowloon belonged to his grandfather.
 There are no records to back up Tsang's claim.

 His artwork

-He was arrested for his graffiti several times, but the police usually just gave him a warning or a small fine.
+He was arrested for his graffiti several times; however, the police usually just gave him a warning or a small fine.
 His family disowned him, saying he was mentally unbalanced and a public nuisance and his wife had grown tired of his obsession and left him.

 Although his graffiti was repeatedly painted over, he often returned to re-apply his messages as soon as the paint dried.
 At the height of his graffiti career, his obsessive marking of territory made his graffiti an ever-present aspect of the streets of Hong Kong.
 The graffiti has been spotted at many places on the streets of Hong Kong, ranging from lampposts, utility boxes, pillars, pavements, street furniture, and building walls, to an occasional car.
 The contents of his calligraphic graffiti usually include his name, his title (Emperor or King of Kowloon, Hong Kong, or China), his family tree (a variable list of about 20 individuals), the names of illustrious emperors, and the exclamation, "Down with the Queen of England!"
 His complaints about the supposed misappropriation of his land were not always so formulaic, however.
 He occasionally demanded that the government pay him land taxes.

 A Hong Kong magazine named him one of the city's ten least influential people.
 However, this supposed lack of influence does not extend to the art world.
 His calligraphy has inspired many fashion designers, art directors, interior decorators, and CD cover artists.
 His style has also informed the work of traditional artists, such as Oscar Ho.
 He appeared in a commercial for Swipe cleaner, in which he cleans away his permanent ink graffiti, proclaiming the product's effectiveness to Hong Kong consumers.